What Other Parents Are Reading

 - vomiting after your baby has taken an oral electrolyte solution for close to 24 hours

-- vomiting starts again as soon as you try to resume your child's normal diet
+- vomiting that starts again as soon as you try to resume your child's normal diet

-- vomiting of bright green or yellow-green fluid, blood, or vomit resembling coffee grounds (blood that mixes with stomach acid will be brownish and look like coffee grounds)
+- vomiting of bright green or yellow-green fluid, blood, or brownish vomit resembling coffee grounds (which can be a sign of blood mixing with stomach acid)

 - your child's belly feels hard, bloated, and painful between vomiting episodes